'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 People have different definitions of success, but coming from a less financially well-off family compared to others, he said, taught him to appreciate what he has and not take anything for granted.

-To him, success means being able to provide for his family, and to "repay them for their unwavering support" in ensuring he had the opportunities they themselves were denied in their youth.
+To him, success means being able to provide for his family, and to "repay them for their unwavering support".

 "I always did my best when it came to studying and I believe I have received a good education so far," he said, citing his ability to enrol in his preferred secondary school, junior college, and university purely on academic merit.